Kentico/xperience-component-starter/README.md

     npm run dev
     ```

-1. Run this application using IIS express
+1. Press F5 in Visual Studio to start application using IIS express

 1. Open the administration interface, go to Pages, select the `Home` and you could see the **page builder set up**.